PacificBiosciences/HiFi-16S-workflow/README.md

 as a cluster.
 See [here](https://github.com/benjjneb/dada2/issues/841) for a discussion on the algorithm.

+* I'm getting `Conda` "Safety" error indicating corrupted package or that some pipeline steps are not able to find specific command line tools (e.g. qiime).

+Sometimes the conda cache can become corrupted if you run many workflows in parallel before the environment was created, thus causing conflicts between the different workflow competing to create the same environment.
+We recommend running the test dataset above and wait for it to finish first so the conda environment is created successfully.
+Subsequent runs will use the same environment and will not need to recreate them.
+Nevertheless, if the errors happen, try running `conda clean -a` and remove the offending `conda` packages cache in the cache directory (e.g. if the erorr happens for QIIME, delete any folder in `conda info` "package cache" containing QIIME).

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES